bxparks/AceSegment/docs/tm1637/capacitor_removal.md

 ![TM1637 LED Module Schematic](tm1637-led-module-schematic.png)

-The capacitors for `CLK` and `DIO` lines are 10 nF, which is about 50-100X larger than it should be.
-It causes the RC time constant to be about 100 microseconds, which forces the `BIT_DELAY` parameter in the `SoftTmiInterface` and `SoftTmiFastInterface` classes to be 100 microseoncds.
+The capacitors for `CLK` and `DIO` lines are 10 nF, which is about 50-100X larger than they should be.
+It causes the RC time constant to be about 100 microseconds, which forces the `BIT_DELAY` parameter in the `SoftTmiInterface` and `SoftTmiFastInterface` classes to be 100 microseconds.
 According to the TM1637 datasheet, the controller chip should be able to handle a `BIT_DELAY` as low as 1 microsecond (i.e. 2 microseconds per full cycle, or 500 kHz).